aqibashef/forkspoon/readme.txt

 Tags: one-column, two-columns, right-sidebar, custom-colors, custom-menu, editor-style, featured-images, flexible-header,  post-formats, sticky-post, threaded-comments, translation-ready

 == Description ==
-YelloStone is crafted specially for bloggers in mind.
+Fork+Spoon is crafted specially for food bloggers in mind.
 Impress your readers and visitors with aesthetic design, nice typography and clean design.
-It has stunning sliders, promo boxes, advertisement widgets, color options and much more.
+It has stunning sliders, advertisement widgets, color options and much more.

 * Mobile-first, Responsive Layout
 * Custom Colors